Guide to Romania · Carpathians · Eastern Europe

 Do I need a visa for Romania? +

-No. Romania is an EU member state.
-Citizens of the EU, UK, US and many other countries can enter visa-free.
-Since March 2024 Romania is part of the Schengen area for air and sea entries.
-The guide includes up-to-date requirements.
+No. Romania is a member of the EU.
+Citizens of the EU, UK, US and many others can enter visa-free.
+Since March 2024 it is part of Schengen for air and sea entries.

-Can Romania be combined with Bulgaria, Moldova or Hungary? +
+Can I combine Romania with Bulgaria, Moldova or Hungary? +

 Yes.
-Bucharest is 3h by train from Sofia, Cluj connects to Hungary via Oradea, and northern Moldavia (Iași) links with the Republic of Moldova.
-The guide explains the most natural combinations.
+Bucharest is 3h by train from Sofia, Cluj connects to Hungary via Oradea, and the north links with Moldova.

-A minimum of 8–10 days for Transylvania and Bucharest.
-14–16 days if you add Maramureș, Bucovina and the Danube Delta — the three regions that really set Romania apart from the rest of Eastern Europe.
+Minimum 8-10 days for Transylvania and Bucharest.
+14-16 days if you add Maramureș, Bucovina and the Danube Delta.

 Yes.
-Romania is a safe country for travellers.
-The guide covers practical particulars: driving in the Carpathians, bears in Transylvania (real, not cliché), and how to get around Bucharest without falling for taxi scams.
+The guide covers practical specifics: driving in the Carpathians, bears in Transylvania (real, not a cliché), and how to handle Bucharest taxis without getting scammed.

 How does offline access work? +